abpframework/abp/docs/en/Background-Jobs-Hangfire.md

   }
 ````

-2. If you want to use hangfire's dashboard, you can add `UseHangfireServer` call in the `OnApplicationInitialization` method in `Module` class
+2. If you want to use hangfire's dashboard, you can add `UseHangfireDashboard` call in the `OnApplicationInitialization` method in `Module` class

 ````csharp
  public override void OnApplicationInitialization(ApplicationInitializationContext context)